The 2024 AES New York Student Recording Competition

 Up to 5-minute stereo, un-mastered submissions:

 1. Traditional Acoustic Recording: Capture live acoustic performances in natural acoustic environments.
-Focus on microphone techniques and the art of recording without overdubs.
+Focus on the art of recording without overdubs where main microphone arrays are the focus, and close/spot mics (if used) are only a very small part of the mix.

 1. Traditional Studio Recording: Showcase your skill in multitrack studio recordings.
-No pre-recorded loops or MIDI sequences.
+The bulk of the tracks should be sound sources captured with microphones.
+A small number of MIDI/programmed tracks are permissible, but the overall style of the recording should be “real musicians recorded with mics”.
 Demonstrate your mastery of microphones and studio techniques in a stereo mix.

-1. Modern Studio Recording & Electronic Music: Let your creativity run wild with any sound sources and techniques.
+1. Modern Studio Recording & Electronic Music: Let your production creativity run wild with any sound sources and techniques.
+If programmed/MIDI tracks, loops, samples, or sound design are the focus of the project, this is the category!
 Embrace modern production in your mix that can include programming, sampling, and more.

 1. Sound for Visual Media: Create an audio narrative for any visual content.
 Combine dialogue, music, foley and sound design to enhance the visual story.